mojiastonybrook/MaCh3_JF2023_ChainProduction_ComputeCanada_JobSubmitter/README.md

       The compute resource settings for the chains in one job array.

       `execs` means an individual Markov chain.
-Usually one GPU and 8 threads is assigned to one chain.
+Usually 1 GPU and 8 threads are assigned to one chain.
 In this example, in one job array there are 4 chains thus 4 GPUs and 32 threads intotal should be provided to this one job array.

    4. > How many steps per chain?:
       >